So , you have all heard about the different stereotypes associated with the Agile HR people from memes, videos, standups, etc.

 According to the Deloitte report 2017, 32% believe they are transitioning to design their organization to be more adaptable and team centric as they have understood the importance of team of teams.

 The top Human Capital Trend of 2018, as per Deloitte, is the rise of “the Symphonic C-suite”.
 51% of the survey respondents rated C-suite Collaboration as very important.

 The C-suite executives need to step out from their functional silos and work collaboratively across functions and departments to address organizational challenges and serve as role models for their respective functional or departmental network of teams.

 Organizational leaders and HR practitioners/teams need to create an integrated cross-functional collaboration experience between and across functions, projects and people.

-The Agile HR approach mandates HRs to practice Agile HR principles, be responsive and nimble across functional areas and collaborate with the organizational leaders to create a culture of engagement & co-creation and ensure that this culture cascades from top level to the operational level.
+The Agile approach mandates HG to practice Agile principles, be accountable and agile in functional areas and collaborate with organizational leaders to create a culture of engagement and co-creation and ensure That this culture proceeds from the top level to the operational level.

 Scrum and Kanban are the most common agile methods used by HR teams.
 Scrum is an agile framework to manage work.